 - Cloudland Farm, located in Pomfret, is home to a restaurant where you can experience authentic farm-to-table dining.
 This locale currently offers indoor dining on Thursdays, Fridays, and Saturdays and requires reservations.
 As you can imagine, we suggest securing a reservation in advance if you’d like to visit on a particular day.

 - The Prince and the Pauper Restaurant offers an elegant dining experience in the Center of Woodstock Village.
 It’s open for dinner from 5–8 p.m.
 Tuesdays through Saturdays, and reservations are required for both table and bar seating.
 Regarding the menu, this restaurant serves a three-course Prix Fixe spread, which includes an appetizer, salad, and entrée.

-- Abracadabra Coffee is a pop-up coffee shop in Woodstock open on Fridays, Saturdays, and Sundays.
-This Vermont specialty coffee roaster is well worth a visit, serving all your coffee favorites and seasonal signature drinks, house-made syrups, creemees, liége waffles, and canelés.
+- Abracadabra Coffee is a pop-up coffee shop in Woodstock open Wednesday through Sunday.
+This Vermont specialty coffee roaster is well worth a visit, serving all your coffee favorites and seasonal signature drinks, house-made syrups, liége waffles, donuts, and canelés.

 Where to stay in Woodstock, VT